Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Nori: This is a type of seaweed with the unique characteristic of changing color from purplish-red to dark green when dried.
 This seaweed is highly favored in Japanese cuisine, especially in wrapping sushi or rice balls known as onigiri.
 Interestingly, some dogs also enjoy the taste of Nori as a treat.
 However, choosing plain varieties that are unseasoned is vital.

-• Dulse: This is a fascinating type of seaweed with a reddish hue found in the colder waters of the northern Atlantic and northern Pacific oceans.
+• Dulse: This is a fascinating type of seaweed with a reddish hue found in the colder waters of the northern Atlantic and Pacific oceans.
 It naturally attaches itself to rocks and has been harvested for thousands of years in Scotland and Iceland.
 Dulse has a unique texture that is soft and leathery, making it stand out among other types of seaweed.
 It is available in several forms, including shredded, dry flakes, or ground into a powder, making it a versatile ingredient for various dishes.

-• Kombo: A type of kelp highly regarded for its use in dashi—a famous savory broth in Japan, this is a long strip of flavorful seaweed prized for its rich umami taste.
+• Kombo: A type of kelp highly regarded for its use in dashi—a famous savory broth in Japan—this is a long strip of flavorful seaweed prized for its rich umami taste.
 Although Hokkaido, Japan’s largest island, is a major producer of kombu, it can also be found in abundance along the California coast.
 If you want to make dashi, all you need to do is combine kombu with katsuobushi or iriko, and you’ll have a delicious broth that you can use to add moisture to your dog’s kibble.

-• Hijiki: A brown seaweed that turns black when dried and takes the shape of thin twigs when dried, and grows on rocky shorelines in Japan, China, and Korea.
+• Hijiki: A brown seaweed that turns black when dried, takes the shape of thin twigs when dried, and grows on rocky shorelines in Japan, China, and Korea.
 While it is commonly used in preparing seaweed salads, it is also a nutritious option for your furry friend.
 To feed your dog hijiki, rehydrate the dried seaweed and add a small amount to their meal.
 This will give them a healthy dose of vitamins, minerals, and other essential nutrients.

 • Irish moss: Irish moss is a type of algae that grows along the Atlantic coasts of Europe and North America.
 It’s unique looking, too, almost like little trees with branches coming out of the stem.
 You can get it in either powder or gel form.